rubenmoor/projectzero/EnhancedInputWithAbilities.md

 Thus the name `InputActionSet`.

 I use template parameters to pass the trigger on to the handler.
 This allows to have one key control a Gameplay Ability (or Gameplay Cues or anything, really) by pressing, holding or tapping a key - or all of the above.
+See [](BindInputToTemplatedFunction) for a short example on how templated functions can help when binding functions.

 ```cpp
 // file: MyInputActionSet.h